Nathan-Bransby-NMT/dip-programming-prj-advanced-gui-evolve/journals/journal_nb.md

 >       through extracted code at different timestamps, linking the video to the extracted code.
 We are also
 >       looking to make the application more affordable to make it as accessible as possible for those who are
 >       visually impared.
 >
+>       I reviewed a PR for fix  for operating the program on Linux
+>       systems, and assigned the cert IV students to tasks.
+>
 > - **Did you discuss these ideas with the group?
 What was the outcome?**
 >